-The bar is part of the restaurant, serving wine, select spirits and 25 different herbal teas, all of them made locally.
+Tea bar is part of the restaurant, serving 25 different herbal teas, all of them made locally.
 It’s worth noting that alcoholic drinks are one of the few things that aren’t included in your rate.

 The restaurant opens for breakfast at 5am and stays open until 11pm.
 Lunch and dinner times are flexible.